 - Sometimes this would be inconsistent: Brad Pitt and Julia Roberts are mentioned by name, where others make a Lawyer-Friendly Cameo, and Ron has the Sony Ericsson ringtone.

-- The Venture Bros. was to originally take place in the same universe as Johnny Quest, but Hanna-Barbera objected after the first season.
+- The Venture Bros. was to originally take place in the same universe as Jonny Quest, but Hanna-Barbera objected after the first season.
 So now it still technically does, but all of the Johnny Quest characters have had their names changed, or otherwise not brought up.

-- Thorn was originally the name of Rose's alter ego on American Dragon Jake Long.
+- Thorn was originally the name of Rose's alter ego on American Dragon: Jake Long.
 Turns out the dual identity "Rose and Thorn" already belonged to a DC superhero, and many episodes in the first season had to be re-recorded, changing the name "Thorn" to "Huntsgirl".
 Thorn is still used in plenty of Fora and Fan Fiction.

 - Considering also Treehouse of Horror tale The Shinning, this is a recurring (if not running) gag.

 - In "The Otto Show"

 Otto: Ho, man, I wish.
 Dumpster-brand trash bins are top-of-the-line.
 This is just a Trash-Co waste disposal unit.

 - Also the "Purple Submersible" in "Last Exit to Springfield", and Lisa in the Sky, but not with diamonds.

 - Heck, the episode "The Day the Violence Died" is all about the problems caused by oversensitive copyright and trademark infringement litigation, and features this trope.